rjtmahinay/rjtmahinay/README.md

 ### Hi 👋 all

-An individual contributor to the Java community!
+Leading and contributing to the technical community

 ### ℹ️ About
-* Technical Architect/Developer, Java SME, Java Capability Leader, IBM Mentor, and Speaker at [IBM](https://www.ibm.com/ph-en)
+* Technical Lead and Architect, Java SME, Full Stack Capability Leader, Mentor, and Speaker at [IBM](https://www.ibm.com/ph-en)
 * Author and Contributor at [Foojay](https://foojay.io/)
 * Community/JUG Leader at [Java User Group Philippines](https://www.meetup.com/java-user-group-ph/)